Cyclopropane: Anaesthesia

 Cyclopropane was introduced into clinical use by the American anaesthetist Ralph Waters who used a closed system with carbon dioxide absorption to conserve this then-costly agent.

 Cyclopropane is a relatively potent, non-irritating and sweet smelling agent with a minimum alveolar concentration of 17.5% and a blood/gas partition coefficient of 0.55.
 This meant induction of anaesthesia by inhalation of cyclopropane and oxygen was rapid and not unpleasant.
 However at the conclusion of prolonged anaesthesia patients could suffer a sudden decrease in blood pressure, potentially leading to cardiac dysrhythmia: a reaction known as "cyclopropane shock".
 For this reason, as well as its high cost and its explosive nature, it was latterly used only for the induction of anaesthesia, and has not been available for clinical use since the mid-1980s.
+Liver dysfunction after cyclopropane anaesthesia was rare.
 Cylinders and flow meters were colored orange (now orange is used for the anesthetic gas enflurane).